Fabrizio Van Marciano is a proud father of two, a devoted husband, a professional blogger, a YouTube content creator, and a Podcaster.

 I got into blogging out of curiosity.
-Before that, I was running an eCommerce business for almost four years.
+Before that, I had been running an eCommerce business for almost four years.

-Eventually, sometime during 2010, I succumbed to the idea of starting a blog from scratch and trying to turn it into a profitable business, and Magnet4Blogging was born.
+Eventually, sometime in 2010, I succumbed to starting a blog from scratch and trying to turn it into a profitable business, and Magnet4Blogging was born.

 3. How has been your blogging journey so far?

-I never imagined for a moment that I would still be blogging today, 12 years after I started my first blog.
+I never imagined that I would continue blogging today, 12 years after starting my first blog.
 At the time, it was simply a venture I thought I would try out.

 After starting Magnet4Blogging, I created many other blogs in various niches.
 None of them were very successful, and I made many mistakes along the way.

-I learned quickly not to spread my resources too thinly and to stick to something I was passionate about.
+I learned quickly not to spread my resources too thin and to stick to something I was passionate about.
 I am teaching blogging by sharing my journey, experiences, knowledge, and insights.